ARTICLE I: ELECTION BYLAWS

 SECTION FOUR: SECRETARIES

-A member of the Executive Council shall keep and post in an appropriate location all minutes of the meetings of the Student Government.
-This member shall also update the Student Events Calendar with schoolwide events and meetings.
+The Secretary of the Executive Council shall keep and post in an appropriate location all minutes of the meetings of the Student Government.
+The Secretary shall also update the Student Events Calendar with schoolwide events and meetings.
+The Executive Council Secretary can be appointed by Executive Council or selected via election for the 2018-2019 Academic Year.
+Thereafter, there will be a general election for the position in the same way that the other Executive Council positions are filled.
 The Class Council Secretary is responsible for regular, appropriate correspondence between the class and its Council, ensuring proper posting of regular Class and Class Council meeting minutes.
 The Class Secretary shall also manage and regularly monitor the Class Council email account.

 SECTION FIVE: TREASURERS